szageda/keeb-utils/Linux/KMonad/README.md

 ### openFd: does not exist (No such file or directory)

-**Explanation:** KMonad cannot find the keyboard device.
+**Explanation:** KMonad cannot find the keyboard device file.

 **Troubleshooting:**

-1. Follow the [KMonad wiki](https://github.com/kmonad/kmonad/blob/master/doc/faq.md#q-how-do-i-know-which-event-file-corresponds-to-my-keyboard) to find your keyboard device.
+1. Follow the [KMonad wiki](https://github.com/kmonad/kmonad/blob/master/doc/faq.md#q-how-do-i-know-which-event-file-corresponds-to-my-keyboard) to find your keyboard device file.

 2. Open `keeb-utils/Linux/KMonad/keeb-utils.kbd` in a text editor.

 3. Configure your keyboard device:

-    1. Change the value of `input (device-file "value")`
+    1. Replace `value` with `/path/to/keyboard-device-file` inside `input (device-file "value")`
     2. Save your changes.

 ### openFd: permission denied (Permission denied)